WQHU-LP

 WQHU-LP (105.5 FM, "Forester Radio") is a low-power FM radio station broadcasting a folk music format.
-Licensed to Huntington, Indiana, United States, the station is currently owned by Huntington University.
+Licensed to Huntington, Indiana, United States, the station is owned by Huntington University.

 History

 The Federal Communications Commission issued a construction permit for the station on July 10, 2001.
 The station was assigned the call sign WQHC-LP on September 13, 2001, and received its license to cover on November 12, 2002.
 On June 1, 2005, the station changed its call sign to the current WQHU-LP.